sdbs-uni-p/sigmod25-distributed-imkvs-live-patching/reproduction/redis-cluster/transformation/README.md

 # Transformation

-These scripts are responsible for transforming the raw experiment data into DuckDB database files.
+These scripts are responsible for transforming the raw experiment data stored in the `../../data` directory into DuckDB database files.
 These steps have to be performed with the **regular** Linux kernel:

 ```
 ./setup